Cheap parcel delivery

 - Worldwide Parcel Services* – AMI, APC, DHL, DPD, Interlink Express, UPS

-Extended.
 Sending a parcel or prepaid return via Royal Mail?
-It will collect for free until Wednesday 31 January
+It'll collect for free

-If you've checked the 'send it yourself' options and found that Royal Mail is the best choice for you – or not far off – the good news is it's yet again extended its offer to collect parcels for free until Wednesday 31 January.
+If you've checked the 'send it yourself' options and found that Royal Mail is the best choice for you – or not far off – the good news is it appears to have extended its offer to collect parcels for free indefinitely.
 The offer's been extended or re-introduced on and off since at least May 2022.

-Normally, Royal Mail's Parcel Collect service costs an extra 72p on top of the cost of postage (or 60p if you're returning a parcel that has Royal Mail prepaid postage).
-A postie will then collect the parcel you're sending from your doorstep or a nominated 'safe place', rather than you having to take it to a Post Office.
-It's particularly useful if you're sending a bulky item, several parcels at once or would struggle to get to the Post Office.
+Using it means a postie will collect the parcel you're sending from your doorstep or a nominated 'safe place', rather than you having to take it to a Post Office.
+It's particularly useful if you're sending a bulky item, several parcels at once or would have difficulty getting to the Post Office.

 - Pay for postage via the Royal Mail website or the Royal Mail app (available for iOS and Android devices) – free collection is automatically added.